jens-create/socialdata2023/docs/index.md

 This section will explore the different factors that contribute to accidents and how they vary depending on the the severity and type of transportation method.
 We will also look at how these factors have changed over time.
 That way, we can better understand what causes crashes and how we can prevent them from happening in the future.

-Ideas:
-- What are the most common factors that contribute to accidents? - OK
-- How do these factors vary depending on the severity of the accident? - OK
-- How do these factors vary depending on the type of transportation method? - OK
-- How have these factors changed over time?
-- What can we do to prevent these factors from happening in the future? - OK

 ### Most common contributing factors

 The following chart shows the top 8 factors that contribute to accidents in NYC for the three categories.